Great Things To Do in New England -- Shopping, tours, food, outdoor fun, spas, culture

 It’s all about access at the Worcester Art Museum, where you can take a 20-minute zip tour of one artist or one work of art, or pop in to the Drawing Center to sketch what you’ve seen, or touch a knight’s helmet at an art cart.
 And there’s so much to see in a museum with a collection of 35,000 paintings, sculptures, photos, drawings and decorative arts.
 With a range from the floor mosaics of ancient Antioch to edgy contemporary works, there is something for everyone to enjoy.
 Check out the newly reinstalled medieval galleries, marvel at Renaissance and Baroque masterworks, take a guided tour (or go mobile) or step up to an iPad and enter your idea for an artwork label.

-Matthews Park - 303 West Avenue
+Mathews Park - 303 West Avenue